 - prepares students for evaluation in the “real world” outside of school

 At CDS, our commitment to personalization extends to our communication methods as well.
 Our faculty, for instance, use Seesaw to share real-time, interactive updates with parents in the form of both photos and videos of their children in action at school.
 Seesaw is a student-driven digital portfolio tool that you can access as an app easily and free of charge.
-Our older students are learning how to use Seesaw to help manage their project-based research and build their own learning portfolios, too.
+Our older students are learning how to use Seesaw to help set goals, manage their project-based research, and build their own learning portfolios.
 Our parents enjoy and appreciate receiving in-the-moment glimpses of our premier prep in action.

 Sometimes called “social and emotional skills,” “noncognitive traits and habits,” even “grit,” 21st century skills are the nonacademic but essential life skills not directly measured by standardized test scores or any traditional measure of achievement.
 At CDS, they include the following:

 - critical thinking

 - time management